 - Apple Cider Vinegar.
 Adds much-needed acidity and brightens up the glaze.

 - Bring the glaze ingredients to a boil, stirring consistently.
 Remove the mixture from the heat.

-- Line a baking sheet with parchment paper and a large piece of aluminum foil.
-Lay the salmon on the foil.
+- Line a baking sheet with parchment paper and foil.
+Lay the salmon skin side down on the foil.
 Season with salt and pepper, then brush the glaze over the top.

 - Drizzle any remaining glaze on the salmon.

 - Fold the aluminum foil over the salmon to create a sealed packet.
 Bake for 15 to 18 minutes at 375 degrees F.

 - Open the foil packet.
 Place under the broiler for 3 to 4 minutes.
 Garnish, cut into individual salmon fillets, and DIG IN!